crevasse/convert/README.md

    $ sudo mv crevasse.phar /usr/local/bin/crevasse
    ```

-If you have installed phar-composer system-wide, you can now verify everything works by running:
+If you have installed crevasse/converter system-wide, you can now verify everything works by running:

 ```bash
 $ crevasse -v